awhitesong/TLDExtract-Lua/README.md

 # TLDExtract-Lua
-This repository extracts the top level domain using Mozilla's public suffix list at this URL:
+This repository extracts the top level domain using Mozilla's public suffix list from this URL:

 https://publicsuffix.org/list/effective_tld_names.dat